 Benefits of Overcoming Procrastination

-Overcoming your habit will reduce your stress levels, lower anxiety, give you peace of mind, make you feel confident, give you a feeling of purpose, give you more free time and the feeling you have taken back control of your life.
+Overcoming your habit will reduce your stress levels, lower anxiety and give you peace of mind.
+It will also make you feel more confident, give you a feeling of purpose, give you more free time and the feeling you have taken back control of your life.

 Tip 1: Eliminate Distractions

 Different environments can have different impacts on productivity.
 Some people can have their concentration broken by the slightest interruption, while others can easily ignore most distractions.
 If you are finding yourself easily distracted it is vital to remove the disturbances that are diverting your attention.
-Here are some tips:
+I’ve outlined a few suggestions below.
+For a more in-depth read on the subject, check out my article on how to eliminate distractions in the workplace.

 Disable smartphone notifications – notifications of emails, text messages etc. arriving can be too tempting to check so disable your notifications.